A Bagan Temple Route to Follow on Your Own

 - Record the shop’s number physically and on your phone.
 It’s important in case the battery goes flat, you get a flat tyre or the bike is damaged.

 - Keep right and ride in a single file on paved roads.
-While Myanmese drivers will usually give you plenty of room when passing, you have to give them enough space to do so too.
+While Myanmese drivers will usually give you plenty of room when passing, you have to give them the space to do so too.

 - Eyes on the road!
 It’s tempting to turn your head to admire the scenery.
 If you want to pull over and take photos, check that it’s safe using your mirrors.